 The PATH doesn’t follow the city grid, which can make for some confusion, especially for those who aren’t familiar with the downtown area.
 Getting around the PATH can be difficult at times and often feels like trying to make your way through a maze, but it can be done.

 As you navigate the PATH, directional signs tell you which building you’re in and the next building you’ll be entering.
 The arrow is one of the PATH compass colors mentioned above.
-If all else fails, ask directions so you don’t end up going too far out of your way.
+If all else fails, ask directions so you don’t end up going too far out of your way (which can happen).

 Hungry in the PATH?
 Not to worry.
 There are numerous places to get something to eat or drink in both casual and more upscale settings.
 There are many options for coffee, quick meals and snacks, healthy and vegetarian food, fine dining, and spots to get a beer or glass of wine.